the-road-to-learn-react/the-road-to-react/manuscript/react-deploy/firebase.md

 Visit both pages to observe the results.
 The first link navigates to your Firebase project's dashboard, where you'll see a new panel for the Firebase Hosting.
 The second link navigates to your deployed React application.

-If you see a blank page for your deployed React application, make sure the `public` key/value pair in the *firebase.json* is set to `build`, or whichever name you chose for this folder.
+If you see a blank page for your deployed React application, make sure the `public` key/value pair in the *firebase.json* is set to `build` or whichever name you chose for this folder.
 Second, verify you've run the build script for your React app with `npm run build`.
 Finally, check out the [official troubleshoot area for deploying create-react-app applications to Firebase](https://create-react-app.dev/docs/deployment).
 Try another deployment with `firebase deploy`.

 ### Exercises: